What you need to know:

 Google doesn’t publish all the rules about how any particular website can get top positions (“rankings”) in users’ search results.

-Still, anyone promising specific, top rankings might be overconfident, at best.
+…search engines publish some guidelines, and the global community of users has deduced quite a bit.
+But still, anyone promising specific, top rankings might be overconfident, at best.
 Worse, they might be attempting to manipulate search engines in ways that can get a website banned entirely from their indexes.

 We’ve described the quest for search-engine rankings as a long-distance game of chess played in slow motion.
 And whose rules occasionally change, sometimes without warning the players.